 Whether it’s working on motors in a full auto-garage in the Automotive Technology program or practicing patient care on life-like mannequins as students in the Practical Nursing program, Porter and Chester Institute will provide you with the resources needed to gain the hands-on experience employers are seeking in the field.

-Retain More Information
+Hands-On Training Helps You Retain More Information

 Low mental retention is major drawback to the more traditional form of education that involves intense textbook reading, or sitting through lengthy lectures.
 Only 5% of the information discussed in a lecture is retained, whereas 75% is remembered through practical learning, according to one study.

 By directly stimulating the mind with materials and applicable concepts, students experience stronger practical memories of their lessons.
 This proves invaluable in a workplace that is constantly seeking experienced individuals, and provides the student with a more valuable learning experience.

 Mistakes are bound to happen.
 However, it’s much better for them to happen in a safe and controlled environment than on the job where they can have much more serious results.
 Poor training can lead to mistakes that can compromise your future employer’s business and even your physical well-being.

 Hands-on training can teach you how to avoid mistakes, as well as how to manage them once they’ve occurred.
 This is a luxury that is rarely afforded in the real-world workplace.

 Hands-On Career Training Leads to a Smooth Transition into Work